 INVESTMENT GUIDING PRINCIPLES

-- Invest resources where they needed the most and where they will have the greatest impact.
+- Invest resources where they are needed the most and where they will have the greatest impact.

 - Invest to make a measurable difference in the community.